-Even in the best of times, personal problems and traumas can leave many of us feeling anxious or overwhelmed.
-For those suffering from alcoholism, drug addiction, or other mental health issues, they can be overwhelming.
-In many cases, talking to family and friends just isn’t enough.
-And often, people struggling with serious personal issues avoid sharing it with loved ones due to fear of being judged or misunderstood.
+Even in the best of times, personal problems and trauma can create feelings of fear, anger, sadness, anxiety, or hopelessness.
+For those suffering from alcoholism, drug addiction, or other mental health issues, these feelings can become overwhelming.
+In many cases, talking to family or friends just isn’t enough.
+And often, people struggling with serious personal issues avoid sharing it with loved ones because of fear of being judged or misunderstood.

-That’s why regular therapeutic counseling sessions are vital to recovery.
-Whether you’re dealing with addiction or are in recovery or you’re just facing difficult personal issues, having someone to talk to who understands what you're going through, who is unbiased and trained to help, is one of the most effective things you can do to recover.
+That’s why regular therapeutic counseling (also referred to as "therapy") can be vital to recovery.
+Perhaps you’re dealing with an addiction or mental health disorder.
+Or you're in recovery and struggling with it.
+Or you’re just facing difficult personal issues and don't know where to turn.
+In these situations, it is important to have someone to talk to who understands what you're going through.
+Someone who is unbiased and trained to help.
+Someone who is a therapist at the Center for Recovering Families.

 How does it work?

-Therapeutic counseling is provided at The Council’s Center for Recovering Families in a relaxed, secure environment.
-After an initial assessment, your therapist will recommend the appropriate services to help you explore past issues and current feelings, and identify potential stumbling blocks to recovery.
-In addition to one-on-one sessions with a therapist, you may also be recommended to participate in group therapy sessions, where you can share your experiences with peers.
-Therapeutic counseling can help you make positive behavior changes that increase self-awareness and self-esteem, leading to stronger relationships with family, friends, and coworkers.
+Therapeutic counseling is provided at The Council’s Center for Recovering Families in a relaxed, safe, and secure environment.
+Your therapist will help you explore past issues and current feelings, and identify potential stumbling blocks to recovery.
+Their counseling can help you make positive behavior changes aimed at long-term recovery, increased self-awareness and self-esteem, and stronger relationships with family, friends, and coworkers.